How to Go Gray from Colored Hair

-Going cray cold turkey with medium length hair can take a while.
+Going gray cold turkey with medium-length hair can take a while.
 The average length of time seems to be around 20 months.
 So you have to decide: are you willing to wait that long, or do you want to have a quicker transition?

-The quickest way to transition to gray cold turkey?
+The fastest way to transition to gray hair?
 Get a buzz cut!

 Buzzing your hair off is a dramatic way to go, but if it suits your personality, go for it!
 The only disadvantage I can picture is that it might be a shock to “go gray” overnight.

 I have seen some very beautiful buzz cuts on silver-haired women.
 One of my favorites is Theonita’s.
 She buzzed all her hair off to go gray… and after a while, she grew it long again: